-Ninite builds a custom installer for you of the applications you want, then installs all of them in one go.
-It's mercifully free of the annoying toolbars and free offers and other adware most installers try to sneak onto your PC.
+Ninite builds a custom installer for you that groups up all of the applications you want, then installs all of them in one go.
+It's mercifully free of the annoying toolbars and free offers and other adware most installers try to sneak onto your PC, and it saves you loads of time going to each individual website to grab the basic software you'll want on your PC.
 It's simple, and it works perfectly.
-It also offers a lot of software you probably don't need, so we picked out what we'd recommend for a new gaming rig, and Ninite was nice enough to put them all together in a convenient package for us.
-You can find that at ninite.com/pcgamer.

 Discord - The de facto gaming messaging client, and one we use every day.
 It also has a great mobile app.
-Join the PC Gamer Club and come chat with us!
+Enjoy it (opens in new tab) before bloat or business decisions make us sad.

 VLC - VLC can play anything and is a reliable all-around media player, with no need for outside codecs.
-We have another media player recommendation below, too.
+In the .01% of cases where VLC gives you problems, I have another media player recommendation below.

 Spotify - (Optional) If you're a subscriber, might as well grab the desktop app now.

-All of them (Java 8, .Net, Silverlight, Air, Shockwave) - Sooner or later you'll probably need all of these for something.
+☕ Runtimes: Java, .Net - Sooner or later you'll probably need these.
 Might as well load them up now, or you'll end up groaning when some program asks for one.

 GIMP - An eternal runner-up to Photoshop.
-We prefer Adobe's software, but the GIMP is still a great freebie tool once you get used to its UI.
+I prefer Photoshop, but GIMP is still a great freebie tool once you get used to its UI.